Iri25/market-management/README.md

 npm start
 ```

-Mobile client application for a market.
+Mobile client application for a market management.
 A market is providing services using a mobile app.
 The clients are able to view the available products and purchase one or more of them.
 The clerk is able to manage the stocks.

 ### The following details are stored on the server side:
 - Id - the internal product id.
 Integer value greater than zero.